Why Vision Zero Advocates Need to Talk About Anne Heche

 — I STAND WITH UKRAINE ?? (@heidos777) August 6, 2022

 The impact of mental health disorders besides addiction on traffic safety are even less studied, despite the fact that one in five U.S. adults has one — and that number is a severe undercount if you take a more expansive definition of what psychological health means.

-The fact is, mental illness is not some extreme category of disease that some other people have, but a spectrum upon which we all exist and move throughout our lives — and as such, pretty much all of us who drive have at some point done so when we were not even remotely in a safe mind state to do it.
+The fact is, mental illness is not some extreme category of disease from which a limited portion of the population suffers.
+It is a spectrum upon which we all exist and move throughout our lives, and even throghout individual days.
 We drive when we are under extreme stress, in profound grief, in states of debilitating distraction, and even in psychosis, which five to 10 percent of people will experience at some point in their lives.
 If we have a clinically recognized mental illness, there is roughly a 50-percent chance that we will also struggle with addiction, and many of us will use those substances to self-medicate in the absence of more traditional care.
-And again, if we live in car-dependent places that functionally require us to drive to meet our basic needs, sometimes we will drive when we know we shouldn’t — because we have no choice.
+And if we live in car-dependent places that functionally require us to drive to meet our basic needs, sometimes we will drive when we know we shouldn’t — because we have no choice.

 Applying this lens to Heche’s crash specifically, though, is also profoundly problematic, even if that impulse may come from a good place.